 Volunteer Project Ideas

-Are you interested in helping the animals at Loudoun County Animal Shelter but you need service hours quickly or can’t make the weekly commitment?
-There are lots of other ways you can help!
+Are you interested in helping the animals at Loudoun County Animal Shelter but you need service hours quickly or can’t make regular commitments required to be a volunteer?
+There are still many ways you can help!
 The projects below can be done at home by individuals or groups and then brought into the shelter when finished.
 Projects can be brought to the shelter anytime we are open for Adoptions and Viewing

 .
 If you have a sheet to track your service hours that you need to have signed, any of our Customer Service staff can sign this sheet for you when you drop off your project.
 Check out these great ideas for ways to help animals: